Law School commemorates the 60th anniversary of the passage of the Civil Rights Act and the Voting Rights Act

-The Center for Diversity in the Legal Profession at Charleston School of Law commemorated the 60th anniversary of the passage of the Civil Rights Act (1964) and the Voting Rights Act (1965) on Wednesday at the Charleston Museum Auditorium.
+The Charleston School of Law commemorated the 60th anniversary of the passage of the Civil Rights Act (1964) and the Voting Rights Act (1965) on Wednesday at the Charleston Museum Auditorium.

 Armand Derfner, attorney and Scholar-in-Residence spoke to Charleston Law students about the significance and impact of these historic events.